fr4iser90/YouTube-Algorithm-Manager/README.md

 # YouTube Algorithm Manager

 ## 📋 Overview
 This project is a web application designed to train and manage YouTube's recommendation algorithm using a browser extension.
-It allows users to create custom presets, save sessions, and interact with YouTube in real-time to influence their recommendations.
+It allows users to create custom presets, save profiles, and interact with YouTube in real-time to influence their recommendations.

 ## 🏗️ Architecture
 The application is built using a modern React-based architecture with the following key components: